VDA5050/VDA5050/VDA5050_EN.md

 3)	**is mobile robot still executing an order or waiting for an update?**:
 Are `nodeStates` not empty or are `actionStates` containing states which are neither 'FAILED' nor 'FINISHED'?
 Nodes and edges and the corresponding action states of the order horizon are also included inside the state.
 Mobile robot might still have a horizon and therefore be waiting for an update and executing an order.

-4) **is start of new order close enough to current position?**:	Is the mobile robot already standing on the node, or is it in the node's deviation range (see Section [6.6.1 Concept and logic](#661-concept-and-logic))?
+4) **is start of new order close enough to current position?**:	Is the mobile robot already standing on the node, or is it in the node's deviation range ([6.1.1 Concept and logic](#611-concept-and-logic))?

 5) **is received order update deprecated?**: Is `orderUpdateId` smaller than the one currently on the mobile robot?